Updated 15/02/2024

 Release Notes

-The teapot software has also been developed within the interTwin project.
-With this release, teapot is now TRL 6–7 and supports data transfer requirements of multiple, concurrent users.
+The teapot software has been developed within the interTwin project.
+Teapot is TRL 6–7 and supports data transfer requirements of multiple, concurrent users.
 The per-user WebDAV instance management is automated, starting new services on demand, and terminating them if there is sufficient idle time.
+It also offers integration with ALISE, to support automated identity management.

 Future Plans